 - Lavender - Calming herb that is often used in aromatherapy applications for its mild calming action.
 Lovely when used in the bath, massage oils, pillows, room sprays, or body fragrance to uplift the spirit.

-- Lemon Balm - Sunshine in plant form, this herb helps with nervous exhaustion, gloom, and restlessness, with pure aromatic pleasure.
-Simply rubbing a leaf between your fingers and smelling the citrusy oils can elevate the mood.
+- Lemon balm - Sunshine in plant form, this herb helps with nervous exhaustion, gloom, and restlessness while also providing pure aromatic pleasure.
+Simply rubbing a leaf between your fingers and smelling its citrusy oils can elevate the mood.

-- Catnip - Gentle calming herbs for sleeplessness in children and the elderly.
+- Catnip - Gentle, calming herb for sleeplessness in children and the elderly.

-- Passionflower - This stunning plant is helpful for relieving general tension, occasional nervous restlessness, and helps support restful sleep.
+- Passionflower - This stunning plant is helpful for relieving general tension, occasional nervous restlessness, and supporting restful sleep.

-- Valerian - When sleep seems impossible thanks to nervous energy at night, this potent herb can supports relaxation.
-It is reliable.
-For some people, valerian can have the opposite effect of relaxation, causing more anxiety and stimulation.
-If this happens to you, valerian is not the right herb to use.
+- Valerian - When sleep seems impossible thanks to nervous energy at night, this potent herb can support relaxation for many busy-brained folks.
+For some people, however, valerian can have the opposite effect of relaxation, causing more anxiety and stimulation, so if this happens to you, we recommend seeking another herbal ally.

-- Schisandra Berries - Supports normal concentration, coordination, and endurance.
+- Schisandra berries - Support normal concentration, coordination, and endurance.
 Chinese folklore says that schisandra calms the heart and quiets the spirit.
-Supports normal central nervous system functioning without excitation.
+These berries support normal central nervous system functioning without excitation.

-- Holy Basil or Tulsi - An important adaptogenic herb in India that helps restore vitality and promotes overall health and a softened reaction to stress.
+- Holy basil (or tulsi) - An important adaptogenic herb in India that helps restore vitality and promote overall health, softening our reaction to stress.

-- Ginseng - (Panax quinquefolius) Boosts physical strength and stamina.
+- American ginseng - (Panax quinquefolius) Boosts physical strength and stamina.
 Supports mental alertness and memory.
 Good for exhaustion and vitality.
 Asian ginseng (Panax ginseng) is thought to be better suited for people older than 30 or the very weak.
 Used as a tonic.